The-going/evlproject/content/core/testing.md

 from an EVL thread context (i.e. _-u_ or _-k_).
 Defaults to 0.
 {{% /argument %}}

+{{% notice tip %}}
+If `latmus` fails starting with an _Invalid argument_ error, double-check the CPU number passed to -c if given.
+The designated CPU must be part of the out-of-band CPU set known to the EVL core.
+Check this file _/sys/devices/virtual/evl/control/cpus_ to know which CPUs are part of this set.
+{{% /notice %}}

 ## hectic: hammering the EVL context switching machinery

 By default, the `hectic` program runs a truckload of EVL threads both